Skip to main content

 September 19

-A workshop for new users (GivingData 101 add-on required)
+A workshop for new users (GivingData 101 add-on required).
+This is a full-day workshop.

 Learning objectives: